-Eastern Tennessee State University has suspended its Sigma Alpha Epsilon chapter for the remainder of the spring 2017 semester.
-This is the second time in six months that the fraternity has been suspended.
+Eastern Tennessee State University has suspended its Sigma Alpha Epsilon chapter for the remainder of the school year.
+This is the second time that the fraternity has been suspended in the last year.

 The suspension comes after the completion of an investigation into a February incident where the fraternity had an unregistered party and a student was sent to the hospital due to an alcohol-related incident.

 Furthermore, school administrators said that following the investigation, the fraternity faced judicial charges.
 During a March meeting, the university’s Judicial Board then suspended the fraternity for the rest of the semester.

 The suspension means the fraternity can’t do things like hold meetings or recruit members.
 Dr. Jeff Howard, Associate Vice President of Student Engagement said the fraternity does not have an extensive history of trouble.

 “This chapter has a very small conduct record, there has not been a lot during the duration of their time at the university so it’s been a while, they were in good standing before this occurred,” Dr. Howard said.

 However, Howard said the fraternity is complying with the educational sanctions, and that based on their actions, he believes they could return to good standing for the fall semester.

 ETSU also placed fraternity Pi Kappa Alpha on interim suspension in November of 2016 for a similar violation involving an unregistered party that involved alcohol.